salmanibn01/-E-commerce-Customer-Sentiment-Analysis-Excel-based-Data-Analysis-for-Sales-Insights-and-Optimizati/README.md

 Drag amount to Values for total sales
-Drag Order ID to Values for total number of orders Drag Month to rows as we want it on the basis of months
+Drag Order ID to Values for total number of orders Drag Month to rows as we want it on the basis of months Turn off grand total from the design section

+## Pivot Chart
+Select the entire pivot table
+Go to Pivot Table Analyse > Click Pivot Chart to add a chart Then Add a new excel shit and copy and pest the chart in that page -- Follow the same procedure to with all the charts

+## Adding Slicer
+After copying all the charts in  one shit go to Pivot Chart Analyse > Insert Slicer From there we can choose which colums we want to add to the slicer We are adding Month, Channel and Category
+To connect a slicer to the pivot table right click on the slicer and add click report connections We can connect all the slicers to the pivot tables the using the following procedure

+## Insights
+Women are more likely to shop compared to women (65%) Adult age group (30-49) contribute more (50%)
+Amazon, Flipkart and Myntra are the highest contributing sales channes (80%)

+## Recommendation to imprrove the sales
+Target adult women customers (age 30-49) on Amazon, Flipkart and Myntra by showing ads/offers/copupons on the websites